Getting Started with Apps-Engine

 About Node.js VM module

-Node.js is a cross-platform, open-source JavaScript runtime environment extensively used to develop server-side and networking applications.
-Node.js is designed on top of Chrome's V8 engine, allowing developers to run Javascript programs exceptionally quickly by compiling them directly to machine code.
+Node.js is a cross-platform, open-source JavaScript runtime commonly used for building server-side and networking applications.
+It runs on Chrome’s V8 engine, which compiles JavaScript directly into machine code for high performance.